-HPA continues its ongoing relationship with Another Place, The Lake, working together with them on the launch of Outside, an “inspiring collection of new rooms and spaces that give you the chance to stay even closer to the wild”.
+HPA continues its ongoing relationship with Another Place, The Lake, working together for the launch of Outside, an “inspiring collection of new rooms and spaces that give you the chance to stay even closer to the wild”.
 Beginning their journey together back in 2016 when Another Place took over the hotel, HPA completed the extension and redevelopment for them.

-Made up of the treehouse, shepherd huts.
-Glasshouse and rebuilt Sheep Sheds, HPA were appointed by the hotel to assist with the design of the treehouse and Glasshouse and re-design of the Sheep Sheds as well as planning and layout on shepherd huts.
+Made up of the Treehouse, Shepherd Huts, Glasshouse, and rebuilt Sheep Sheds, HPA were appointed to assist with the design of the Treehouse and Glasshouse, and re-design of the Sheep Sheds, as well as planning and layout on Shepherd Huts.

-Designed by HPA, the treehouse has floor-to-ceiling views of the lake and is the largest accommodation on offer at Another Place, standing at 70m2.
-Accessed by a bridge, the treehouse is in three different sections – two double bedrooms and a bathroom all connected via glazed walkways.
-Sitting in a secluded spot surrounded by the indigenous oak, ash and yew trees of the Lake District – two sides of the structure have unadulterated views across the lake and fells.
-Sympathetic to its surroundings, the treehouse will sit among the mature trees in its setting without causing any damage as well as being concrete-free and will be built using an eco screw pile system for its foundations.
-With sustainability as a central focus for the project
+Designed by HPA, the Treehouse has floor-to-ceiling views of the lake and is the largest accommodation on offer at Another Place, standing at 70m2.
+Accessed by a bridge, the Treehouse is in three different sections – two double bedrooms and a bathroom all connected via glazed walkways.
+Sitting in a secluded spot surrounded by the indigenous oak, ash, and yew trees of the Lake District – two sides of the structure have unadulterated views across the lake and fells.
+Sympathetic to its surroundings, the Treehouse will sit among the mature trees without causing any damage, as well as being concrete-free and built using an eco screw pile system for its foundations.
+Sustainability is a central focus for the project and Client.

-Collaborating with Blackdown Shepherd Huts, Another Place will also introduce six handcrafted shepherd huts to its site.
+Collaborating with Blackdown Shepherd Huts, Another Place will also introduce six handcrafted Shepherd Huts to its site.
 HPA have lead the planning process and site layout design.
-Each unit comprises of two shepherd huts joined with a glass walkway.
-HPA have also collaborated with Matt Hulme of Dynargh Design on the production of the interiors for all of the new areas.
+Each unit comprises of two Shepherd Huts joined with a glass walkway.
+HPA have also collaborated with Matt Hulme of Dynargh Design on the production of interiors for all of the new areas.